Low and Slow Chicken WingsJump to Recipe

 Of course, that requires you to have a deep fryer and be sober enough to deep fry something.

-This recipe though requires almost no thought or skill.
+This Slow Roasted Chicken Wings recipe requires almost no thought or skill.
 It requires a small amount of planning ahead, but other than that it’s about as fail safe as a recipe can get.
 Instead of cooking the wings in a blazing hot oven or deep fryer, this recipe requires a low and slow bake that results in wings that literally fall off the bone.

 You could sauce them, but they don’t really need it.
 They are perfect with a slightly spicy rub.

-1) Preheat oven to 250 degrees F. In a small bowl, stir together salt, pepper, chili powder, paprika, garlic powder, and cumin.
+- Preheat oven to 250 °F. In a small bowl, stir together salt, pepper, chili powder, paprika, garlic powder, and cumin.

 Before we talk about the wings, let’s talk about the rub.
 I used a really basic spice rub for these guys.
 Since the wings cook so long, this rub really has a chance to bake into the wings for some excellent flavor.